Welcome to Mark Antony Estates, we're here to help!

 Step 1 - Search for your new home

 Rental properties can get snapped up fast, especially at the moment with vacant homes in short supply.
-So firstly, check our current available properties by clicking here.
-Our listings are updated every day so, to be amongst the first to find out about new rentals on our books, register by clicking here and we will email you the moment we have something suitable.
+So, check our current available properties by clicking here.
+Our listings are updated every day, so to be amongst the first to find out about new rentals on our books, register by clicking here and we will email you the moment we have something suitable.
 Also consider registering with Zoopla and Rightmove for alerts from other agents too.
 Many consider it to be safer letting via an Agent because you have a legal right to redress if things go wrong.
-Be careful though, whilst all letting agents are required to belong to a redress scheme, some don’t.
-Always check.
+Be careful though - whilst all letting agents are required to belong to a redress scheme, some don't.
+So, always check.
+We are regulated by The Property Ombudsman where you can seek independent redress, should you ever feel that we have let you down.

 Step 2 - Arrange a viewing